 “We all cherish her, especially when we joggle after her down the street.
 Some hot cross buns there.”

 “No more of this!
 No more!
-You are despicable.
-That business with Aguillera, shameful.
+You are despicable!
+That business with Portofino, shameful.
 For such behaviors are you branded felon, son of a felon, probably grandson, nephew, cousin of felons!
 Criminality, in the bloodline.”

 “As is idiocy, in your family.”

-D’Ollot has gotten the son of a felon remark shoved in his face all his life.
-Now, a note signed, he dares to retaliate.
-“My father was a thief, but at least he had something between his ears besides ricotta.
+D’Ollot has heard the son of a felon remark all his life.
+A note signed, he dares to retaliate.
+“My father was a thief, but at least he had something between his ears besides curd.
 If you had brains, you would have demanded a lease.”